LukeKeam/pi-enviro/README.md

 curl -LJO https://raw.githubusercontent.com/LukeKeam/pi-enviro/master/install.sh && sudo sh ./install.sh

 # notes
-This script has enviro script which takes luftdaten_combined.py and puts all data into a sqlite db it also takes care of the setup of the db and stores all your data everytime it sends data to luftdaten
+This script has enviro script which takes luftdaten_combined.py and puts all data into a sqlite db it also takes care of the setup of the db and stores all your data everytime it sends data to luftdaten <br />
-This assumes you are already installed and working with luftdaten_combined.py All data is stored in /pi-enviro
+This assumes you are already installed and working with luftdaten_combined.py <br />
+All data is stored in /pi-enviro

 # Web-server available: